Erawpalassalg/Mu_Torere/README.md

 ```
 Heuristics list

-  ComplexeHeuristic
+  ComplexHeuristic
   DifferenceAroundEmptySpot
   MaximizeHeterogeneity
   MinimizeHeterogeneity
   MaximizePlays
 ```

-## How to switch between AI an human player
+## How to switch between AI and human player

 Still in mu_torere.rb file (see below), comment out the AI initialization you want to replace